 We travel in vintage carriages hauled by historic locomotives on the Grand Canyon Railway to see one of the world's most awe-inspiring sights, the Grand Canyon.
 The canyon, created by the Colorado River over a period of 6 million years, is up to 18 miles wide, and a mile deep.
 We arrive at the South Rim and main viewpoint of the Canyon to take in the dramatic vistas.
 You have the option of taking a spectacular flight over the Canyon (payable locally).

 Today we drive through Navajo country and Utah's Monument Valley - familiar as the rugged setting of America's Western movies.
 The whole region has the imagery and feel of a bygone age, where cowboys still spend lonely months herding cattle across miles of untouched hills and Native Americans still perform rituals passed down through the ages.
-We reach Durango and stay at the Hampton Inn Durango.
+We reach Durango and stay at the Tour Inn Hotel & Suites Durango.

 *During the early part of the season the Durango and Silverton Railroad operates a winter timetable.
 During this period we enjoy a journey from Durango to Cascade Canyon.

 You have a free day to explore Denver's sights.
 The city boasts a mile-long promenade lined with cafés and shops and a mountain view down every street.
 On Day 12 we explore the natural attractions of the Rocky Mountain National Park and Estes Park, with a wide array of wildlife including elk, bighorn sheep, black bears, coyotes, eagles and hawks.
 Tonight we join the California Zephyr sleeper train.